Ben Vida

-Ben Vida (born 1974) lives and works in New York.
+Ben Vida (born 1974) is an artist and composer who lives and works in New York.
 He holds a Masters of Fine Arts from Bard College.
 As an artist and composer, he has been an active member of the international experimental music community for two decades with a long list of collaborators, projects and releases to his credit.

 Biography

 Vida has performed as a musician in several bands since the mid 1990s.
 He co-founded the minimalist quartet Town & Country and continued to perform as a guitarist and trumpeter for the band.
 Vida was also a member of Pillow and Terminal 4 and recorded and performed solo as Bird Show and in the Drag City band Singer.

 In addition to his musical endeavors, Vida has exhibited his work as a contemporary artist in recent years.
 His work has been performed and presented in New York at the Guggenheim, Audio Visual Arts, and The Artist’s Institute; in London at The Institute of Contemporary Art and The Royal Festival Hall as part of the Meltdown Festival; in Chicago at The Museum of Contemporary Art; and other locations such as the Sydney Opera House, Leap Gallery, Berlin, and Museo d’Arte Moderna di Bologna.